Introduction

 A fast, local, cross-platform API client — a lightweight alternative to Postman.

 Impostor is a fast, local API client for macOS and Windows.
-It does what you reach for Postman to do — build and send HTTP requests, organise them, script around them, talk WebSocket/SSE/gRPC — but it is built to be small and quick, with native performance instead of a heavyweight Electron runtime.
+It does what you reach for Postman to do — build and send HTTP requests, organise them, script around them, talk WebSocket/SSE/gRPC/MCP — but it is built to be small and quick, with native performance instead of a heavyweight Electron runtime.

 Why Impostor